gaskinwang/RMSD-based-analysis/README.md

 >   Sample-A and -B) as input and printing all Relative-RMSD results for rows
 >   and the final result (ans =) to Command Window.
 # RMSD-based fluctuating-portion searching in a curve
-With the given **XY coordinate values** for a dotted line, plot the dots in a Cartesian coordinate system and find the portion moving up and down around a level by analyzing RMSD.
+With the given **XY coordinate values for a dotted curve**, the code plots the dots in a Cartesian coordinate system and find the portion moving up and down around a level by analyzing RMSD.
 The reference lines equally divide the y-axis to subject the dots to *n* groups.
 For a group, the dotted segments with the two